instructure/canvas-lms/inst-cli/doc/docker/developing_with_docker.md

 ### Mail Catcher

 To enable Mail Catcher: Add `docker-compose/mailcatcher.override.yml` to your `COMPOSE_FILE` var in `.env`.
-Then you can `docker-compose up mailcatcher`.
+Then you can `docker compose up mailcatcher`.

 Email is often sent through background jobs in the jobs container.
 If you would like to test or preview any notifications, simply trigger the email through its normal actions, and it should immediately show up in the emulated webmail inbox available here: <http://mailcatcher.inseng.test>